What is Insolvency?

 Legal Definition and Signs of Company Insolvency

-What is the Definition of Insolvency?
+What is the legal definition of Insolvency?

 The legal definition of Insolvency is set out in Section 123 of The Insolvency Act 1986 and also sets out two tests to consider whether a company is insolvent.